gmcduffie81-netizen/github_portfolio/docs/SHOWCASE.md

 After the day closes / overnight (around 3am to ensure nothing is delayed), the system wakes up a little bot that goes out and pulls completed and incomplete work plus notes from the outside dispatch host into SQL.
 No intelligence there, just a recorded set of actions it does in seconds, when the original operator took minutes.

 **2. Office supervisors first**
 Each office gets *their* jobs only.
 Most jobs already have notes.
 Either supervisor knew it was happening or the technician followed the process.
 The notes are then ran against a fuzzy dictionary (Accepts common typos, like knowing "Atendence" is "Attendance" and places its best guess into report as the reason.
-The supervisoe then reviews and if needed they add notes to clarify- why it didn't finish, parts, weather, customer, whatever actually happened.
+The supervisor then reviews and if needed they add notes to clarify- why it didn't finish, parts, weather, customer, whatever actually happened.

 **3. Wait a while**
 Give them time to type.
 No point blasting regionals with empty notes, or expect them to complete it while they have technicians bombarding them in an office with a deadline to get out the door in the field.